 I grew up in North India and the only time we ate dosa was in a restaurant.
 I can still remember the yummy fermented fragrance wafting from the food truck in my college quad as we lined up to buy a made-to-order dosa lunch.
 Some places make huge dosas that are twice the size of the plate they are served in!
 The first time I attempted to make a dosa was after arriving in America.
 After experimenting for a while, I was able to create the perfect batter and after several tries, I was able to get a decent size dosa off the skillet!

-Some planning is definitely required since the batter needs time to ferment.
-My recipe makes a big batch which I use for making Idli and Uttapam as well.
-Leftover batter freezes well, ready to cook after thawing.
+Some planning is required since the batter needs about 2 days total to soak and ferment.
+My recipe makes a big batch which I use for making idli and uttapam as well.
+The leftover batter freezes well, and it’s ready to cook after thawing.

 2 cups medium or long grain rice